olliethedev/sketch-to-design/README.md

 ## Contributing

+## Contributing

 Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.
+Please read our [contributing guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.